Friday, September 22, 2023

-Paul faced opposition from many sides, but continued his mission undeterred!
-Rather than wading into the mob that had been rioting against the Christians, Paul sent for the believers of Ephesus.
+Paul faced opposition from many sides but continued his mission undeterred!
+Rather than wading into the mob that had been rioting against the Christians, Paul sent for the believers in Ephesus.
 They came to him.
 As we will see as Acts continues to unfold, he will also send for the leaders of the house churches in Ephesus to come to him (Acts 20:17).
-Those who wished to harm Paul, will chase him all the way to Jerusalem (Acts 21:27-28).
+Those who wished to harm Paul will chase him all the way to Jerusalem (Acts 21:27-28).
 Despite opposition, Paul found ways to encourage new believers in Jesus and strengthen them for the challenges that lay ahead of them.
-And Paul also had his places to go to find encouragement: Philippi and Thessalonica, churches in Macedonia who loved and supported him.* None of us is strong enough to make it on our own if we truly seek to live on mission for Jesus.
+And Paul also had his places to go to find encouragement: Philippi and Thessalonica, cities in Macedonia where there were Christians who loved and supported him.* None of us is strong enough to make it on our own if we truly seek to live on mission for Jesus.
 That is why Paul and the early believers embodied the following command given to us by the Holy Spirit:

 See to it, brothers and sisters, that none of you has a sinful, unbelieving heart that turns away from the living God.
 But encourage one another daily, as long as it is called "Today," so that none of you may be hardened by sin's deceitfulness.
 We have come to share in Christ, if indeed we hold our original conviction firmly to the very end (Hebrews 3:12-14 NIV).